 I used to have a lot of respect for Prof Boey Khim Cheng.
-He is a very talented poet and I’ve been moved by his essays on how the system here dehumanises people.
-He migrated to Australia some years ago.
-I felt proud of him, but now, he’s back.
+He is a very talented poet and I’ve been moved by his essays on how the system in Singapore dehumanises people.
+True to his beliefs, Prof Boey migrated to Australia some years ago.
+I felt proud of him then, but now, for pragmatic reasons, he’s back.
 In the preface or afterword of the latest edition of his book Between Stations, Boey admitted to his hypocrisy.

 I’m just kidding.
 The book is still on my shelf, but the disappointment is very real.
 Now let’s take a look at another poet who has an inclination like the young Boey Khim Cheng, only much stronger.
 He is none other than Alfian Sa’at.
 You can read all about Minister Ong Ye Kung’s parliamentary speech here.

-It’s quite embarrassing that we have an Education minister who doesn’t know how to read poetry, but that does not seem to be a very major concern with a people who have lost their reading habit since a long time ago.
-While members in the arts scene have come out in support of Mr Alfian Sa’at, Mr Ong’s statement that many members of the public supported YNC’s decision seems to be more representative of the views of the general public.
+It’s quite embarrassing that we have an Education minister who doesn’t know how to read poetry, but that does not seem to be a very serious concern with a people who have lost their reading habit since a long time ago.
+While members in the arts scene have come out in support of Mr Alfian Sa’at, I have no doubt that Mr Ong’s claim that many members of the public supported YNC’s decision is true.
+Mr Ong’s interpretation is closer to that of the shallow general public.

 As Prof Tommy Koh observed, we have a very simple populace here.
 People just want to get on their hamster wheels every morning and run.
 They hate it when the train breaks down.
 They also hate it when there’s an argument, a debate or discussion that disrupts their routine.
 For Alfian Sa’at, the average Singaporean considers him a troublemaker and would shudder at the thought of dissent and protest.
 Where’s the hamster wheel?
 Where’s the rice bowl?
 Where’s the shelter?
 Where are all the turnkey projects, model answers, fuss-free packages?